 Over the last couple of years, email has become a significant security risk to governments, companies, and individuals.
 The popularity of secure email providers has grown drastically.
-So what makes secure email different from regular email?
+So what makes secure email providers different from regular email?

 Gmail and Outlook secure?
 Think again.
-Most major email providers such as Gmail like to consider themselves safe and secure, but the truth is they aren’t.
+Most major and free email providers such as Gmail like to consider themselves safe and secure, but the truth is they aren’t.
 A genuinely secure email provider encrypts your data, making it impossible for them and third parties to read your email conversations.

 Secure email providers are open source-based, allowing other security providers to inspect their software.
 These services don’t profile you, don’t log your metadata, and don’t sell your data to third parties.